Explore Our Garden Wildlife Blog

 Breeding starts from late April onwards.
 The nest is excavated in tree trunks and the entrance is generally elliptical.
 It will lay between five and seven oval white eggs per clutch.
 Incubation is carried out by both parents for eighteen or nineteen days and the young are reared by both parents.
 They are fed on regurgitated food.

 Lives in deciduous forest, parks, thinly wooded areas and along hedgerows.
+At Ark Wildlife, we sell woodpecker nesting boxes which encourage natural nesting habits.

 Mainly the larvae of insects, which live under bark.
 Also ants, berries and other plants.